Legacy Bridge

 Route Fallthrough

-Canvas checks its routes first, then falls back to legacy files:
+Canvas checks its own routes first.
+If no Canvas route matches, it falls back to the legacy filesystem:

 URL: /admin/users